 Very Important – Never do a trial lease simply because you are not receiving any good applications.
 A trial lease will not do you any favours in this type of situation.
 Putting a bad tenant into your unit on a trial lease does allow you to get rid of them in 6 months, but, by that point there may be damages to the apartment, fines from strata or unpaid rent.
 Trial leases are ONLY for those applicants that you really feel would make good tenants, but are unable to verify any rental history.

 If you aren’t receiving quality tenant applications, time should be taken to figure out why, rather than opting for a trial lease with a mediocre tenant.
+Perhaps it could be worth considering doing some work to your property.
+Read our property management team’s tips on knowing when to update your property.

 Using a property manager to handle trial leases can help you ensure you have the correct addendum written in and that the rent review and lease renewal are completed accurately.
 Contact our Vancouver property management office today to find out how we can help place quality tenants into your rental property.